Harry45/Harry45.github.io/blog.md

 permalink: /blog/
 ---

 Below is a list of my recent posts.
-Most of my posts will be on research, academic, Mathematics, Machine Learning and Statistics topics.
+Most of my posts will be on academic research, Mathematics, Machine Learning and Statistics topics.

 <ul class="listing">
 {% for post in site.posts %}